-Delta Science Program & National Center for Ecological Analysis and Synthesis 2021 Synthesis Working Group
+The Delta Science Program’s Delta Synthesis Working Groups with the National Center for Ecological Analysis and Synthesis

 Overview

-The Delta Science Program partnered with the National Center for Ecological Analysis and Synthesis (NCEAS) in the fall of 2021 to lead a collaborative synthesis working group.
-The synthesis working group delivered high-quality training in synthetic data science and statistical techniques and provided a focused opportunity for enhanced collaboration between scientists from federal and State agencies as well as academic scientists.
+The Delta Science Program partners with the National Center for Ecological Analysis and Synthesis (NCEAS) to lead collaborative synthesis working groups.
+The synthesis working groups receive high-quality training in synthetic data science and statistical techniques, and are provided a focused opportunity for enhanced collaboration among scientists from federal and State agencies as well as academic scientists.

-Working group participants convened for three weeks of training and collaboration facilitated by experts from NCEAS.
-Following this working group event, participants performed data analysis and synthesis using their newly developed skills to address questions important to Bay-Delta management.
-Outputs from the effort are anticipated to be released in mid to late 2022 and will include multiple publications, reproducible workflows, R functions, and derived data.
+Working group participants convene for three weeks of training and collaboration facilitated by experts from NCEAS.
+Following this working group event, participants analyze and synthesize data using their newly developed skills to address questions important to Bay-Delta management.
+Outputs from the effort include peer-reviewed publications, interactive data apps, reproducible workflows, R functions, and derived data.

 Why a synthesis working group is important